- China Tours +

 A great beginners' language app with sets of key phrases for the most important parts of traveling.
 Greetings, general conversation, numbers, directions and places, transportation, eating out, and emergency are all included in the free version.
 If you want to take your Chinese learning to the next level, consider paying $4.99 for the upgraded version which also includes vocab lists for time and date, accommodation, shopping, colors, regions and towns, countries, tourist attractions, family, dating, feeling sick, and more.

 Google Maps is the best comprehensive maps service throughout China, as it is fully available in English and makes it easy to navigate around even if you don't speak the language.
-As for now, this google-powered service still works without a problem although that may change at any time.

 A travel guide with listings for popular tourist attractions throughout the country, including addresses, pictures, locations on the map, and other peoples comments on each of the popular tourist sites.
 Great for pre-planning or while you're on the road as this app can be used offline too, which is perfect if you're traveling without much access to Internet.